 Think of your body as a simple machine.
 It operates by forces (your limbs pushing and pulling) working across fulcrums (your joints bending and straightening).
 If the forces are greater than the design can tolerate, the machine will keep working but inefficiently.
 If you are lucky this can be for some considerable time (years and years) but for most people at some point the pushing and pulling results in mechanical strain on joints and muscles which is eventually felt as pain.

-If you are one of those people who always lift ‘correctly’ when something is heavy or awkward and you only bend your back to pick up light items, I’d like you to take a moment to reflect on your state of chuffedness.
+Do you always lift ‘correctly’ when something is heavy or awkward but don’t to pick up light items?
 In most cases the times you lift heavy objects is minimal compared to the repeated bending you do to pick stuff up off the floor, reaching into low cupboards or shelves, loading or unloading the washing machine, tying laces, working in the garden, placing a cuppa on a coffee table, leaning over a work bench; the list is endless.

 The weight you are lifting is pretty irrelevant.
 It is the accumulative amount of time your back is held in that bent over position each day, over the weeks, months and years that counts.
 It is this repeated, seemingly low grade strain, outside of the design remit that causes your back to grumble at best and at worst immobilise you in pain.

-The message here is bend your knees regardless of the weight!!!
+So bend your knees regardless of the weight

 Instead of bending your knees, keep your standing leg straight and raise your back leg, tipping your upper body forwards.